-Shoe market is wide and with many options available that are concentrating on fashion, comfort, and durability.
-When we shop for shoes, it is little difficult to get all three in one pair without knowing what to look for.
+The shoe market is wide and with many options available that are concentrating on fashion, comfort, and durability.
+When we shop for shoes, it is a little difficult to get all three in one pair without knowing what to look for.
 Selection of shoes can become much easier if we know what to consider and what to avoid.
-Knowing our foot types is a plus as shoe selection will differ widely based on the type of foot and arch.
+Knowing our feet types is a plus as shoe selection will differ widely based on the type of foot and arch.

 A proper pair of footwear makes day to day life easy and less painful.
 Besides, it absorbs the shock and protects the feet.
 An improper pair of shoes, worn for long period of time, can cause malformation, discomfort or pain in feet, legs or back.
 This can lead to other health problems or an inability to continue to perform the required daily function!!
 Most of the time, people just look for either comfort or fashion depending on occasion they are using the shoe for.

 The shoe consists of three main structures.
 Last, Upper and Midsole.

 This is insole of the foot.
 This is a core structure of shoe that defines size, shape, fit, pressure points, and of course style!!
 The last can be constructed with cardboard, slip or combination of both.
 Cardboard last is more suitable for individuals with flat feet and slip construction is more for people with high arches.